typst/typst/tests/typ/compiler/ops.typ

 #test(a.at(0) < b.c * 2 < a.at(2), false)

 ---
-// Test invalid ternary operations
+// Test invalid chained operations

 // Error: 7-8 only transitive comparisons are allowed
 #test(1 > 2 < 3)